-Improving efficiency in manufacturing and other work processes is an important part of improving the bottom line for the company, and serving the customers.
-While there are many different things that can cause slowdowns and disruptions of work, bottlenecks are among the most serious.
+Improving efficiency in manufacturing and other work processes is an essential step in improving the bottom line for companies and for them to be able to serve their customers in a consistent manner.
+However, there are numerous different aspects of work that have the potential to cause slowdowns and disruptions of work, bottlenecks are among the most serious.

 Benefits of a Bottleneck Analysis

-- Eliminate Waste - Bottlenecks are often caused by unnecessary or inefficient processes, which result in a variety of types of waste.
+- Waste elimination - Bottlenecks are often caused by unnecessary or inefficient processes, which results in a variety of types of waste.
 Being aware of the waste is the first step in having it eliminated.

-- Improve Knowledge - The more a company knows about a specific process, the easier it is to make smart decisions.
+- Increased knowledge - The more a company knows about a specific process, the easier it is to make smart decisions.
 This can provide advantages not only when it comes to eliminating bottlenecks, but when making process improvement decisions in general.

 Performing a Bottleneck Analysis

 Performing a bottleneck analysis involves a detailed operation beginning with the company gathering as much information as they can about the manufacturing flow of a particular product or process.

 When performing a bottleneck analysis, it is not only important look at the specific step where the bottleneck is occurring, but rather the entire manufacturing process.
 This will provide essential information about the steps leading up to the bottleneck, the bottleneck itself, and what takes place directly after the bottleneck.